Stella Abrera: Career

 In 1996, Abrera joined ABT at the age of seventeen as an apprentice.
 She was promoted into the Corps de Ballet three months later.
 She had an affinity for contemporary ballet and received featured roles in the 19th century classics.
 According to an interview with the LA Times, Paul Taylor's 1978 lyrical Airs is among her favorites which she danced in 1999.
 Abrera received a positive critical response from The New York Times dance critic Anna Kisselgoff, stating that Abera “gave each shape a gorgeous fullness.”

-In 2001, she was promoted to Soloist.
+In 2001, she was promoted to soloist.
 Abrera suffered a serious sciatic nerve injury that nearly ended her career in 2008.
 Over a lengthy two year recovery period, she eventually returned to dancing.

 In 2014, Abrera guest starred in Ballet Philippines's Giselle.
 The following year, she made her ABT debut as Giselles titular role, replacing an injured Polina Semionova, on the company's alumni night.
 It is same role she was set to perform prior to her back injury.
 Of that role, Abrera said, "there was some neat poetic justice for me personally.
 I really put all of my soul into that one.”
 Alastair Macaulay, dance critic for The New York Times, remarked that, "the audience greeted her with the warmth usually reserved for the most revered ballerinas."
 He further noted that "her dancing was luminous, and all of it was stylish and heartfelt; but above all in Act II, where the dead Giselle dances to save her living lover, Albrecht, from death, she made it clear that dance was a spiritual act.
 Her steps were filled with yearning for him and devotion to dance itself."

 She was promoted to principal dancer in August 2015, after 14 years as a soloist, making her the first Filipina-American to reach the rank in ABT's history.
 This promotion also coincided with Misty Copeland's promotion as the first African American woman promoted to Principal in the company's history.
 Fellow Principal dancer Daniil Simkin captured the moment and shared the news on social media in June 2015.
-Though Copeland’s promotion on the same day overshadowed hers, her promotion was praised by Asian-American and Filipino publications around the world and sparked supports among Filipino dancers.
+Though Copeland’s promotion on the same day overshadowed hers, her promotion was praised by Asian-American and Filipino publications around the world and sparked support among Filipino dancers.